 President Obama’s impulse to define and reward value in higher education was correct, but a government-rankings system is not a sufficient corrective for the enormity of the problem.
 There is no panacea for reforming higher education, but the CLA+ exam has potential to be a very useful step. ...

 WSJ: A survey of business owners to be released next week by the American Association Colleges and Universities also found that nine out of 10 employers judge recent college graduates as poorly prepared for the work force in such areas as critical thinking, communication and problem solving.What exactly are these college learning assessments?
-They measure general skills that employers deem important, but not narrow subject matter expertise -- some of which is economically valuable (e.g., C++ coding) and some much less so (e.g., detailed knowledge about the Reformation).
+They measure general skills that employers deem important, but not narrow subject matter expertise -- some of which is economically valuable (e.g., C++ coding) and some much less so (e.g., mastery of ancient Greek or the works of Shakespeare).
 Of course, narrow job-essential knowledge can be tested separately.

 “Employers are saying I don’t care about all the knowledge you learned because it’s going to be out of date two minutes after you graduate ...
 I care about whether you can continue to learn over time and solve complex problems,” said Debra Humphreys, vice president for policy and public engagement at AAC&U, which represents more than 1,300 schools.